ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 <center> <img src="{{ site.baseurl }}/img/beluga_map_clean.png" alt="Img" style="width: 800px;"/> </center>
 <center>Figure 2.
 Map of GBIF occurrences for the beluga whale after filtering for records that passed the coordinate validity tests.</center>

 Interestingly, some land points still appear.
 The tests did remove the obvious outliers, like the beluga record near Africa.
-We can manually exclude points we think are not real if we wish, e.g. for example the Greenland land point is fairly distinct and easy to remove.
+We can manually exclude points we think are not real if we wish, e.g. the Greenland land point is fairly distinct and easy to remove.

 ```r
 greenland <- filter(beluga, country == "Greenland")